Helena West Side, Montana

 Helena West Side is a census-designated place (CDP) in Lewis and Clark County, Montana, United States.
-The population was 1,637 at the 2010 census, down from 1,711 at the 2000 census due to annexation of part of the CDP by the city of Helena.
+As of the 2020 census, Helena West Side had a population of 1,331.
+Annexation of part of the CDP by the city of Helena reduced the CDP's population in earlier counts.
 It is part of the Helena Micropolitan Statistical Area.

 Geography

 Helena West Side is located in southern Lewis and Clark County.
 It is bordered to the east by the city of Helena and to the northeast by the Helena Valley West Central CDP.
 U.S. Route 12 runs through the community, leading east 3 mi to downtown Helena and west over the Continental Divide 40 mi to Interstate 90 at Garrison.

 According to the United States Census Bureau, the CDP has a total area of 36.7 km2, of which 0.06 km2, or 0.17%, are water.
 The center of the CDP, along US 12, is in the valley of Tenmile Creek, which rises at the Continental Divide and flows northeast into the Helena Valley and the Missouri River.